pulumi/pulumi-kubernetes-operator/examples/blue-green/README.md

 </details>

-Using `curl` we can validate that the App Deployment was deployed to the cluster by the operator by checking it's endpoint.
+Using `curl` we can validate that the App Deployment was deployed to the cluster by the operator by checking its endpoint.

 ```bash
 curl http://34.83.25.150:80/version